neatorobito/Perimeter/README.md

 requestForegroundPermissions() => Promise<LocationPermissionStatus>
 ```

 Prompt the user for access to their location while the app is running in the foreground.
-On iOS and Android, users must first grant this permission before your app can access their location while it is running the background. **Use this method on iOS if the release &gt;= iOS 13 or on Android if the release &gt;= Android 10.** Attempting to use this method on an older release will return an error.
+For use on iOS 13 or on Android 10 and later.

 **Returns:** <code>Promise&lt;LocationPermissionStatus&gt;</code>